-Background to money laundering and terrorist financing risks related to electronic money
+Money laundering and terrorist financing risks related to electronic money

-- 3.7.
+- 3.11.
 Electronic money is a retail payment product that is used predominantly for making small value payments.
-As an electronic means of payment, it is susceptible to the same risks of money laundering and terrorist financing as other retail payment products.
-In the absence of controls over the use of the product, there is a significant risk of money laundering taking place.
-The implementation of purse limits, useage controls, and systems to detect suspicious activity contributes to mitigating these risks. - 3.8.
-Furthermore, where electronic money is limited to small value payments, the use of this product is less attractive to would-be launderers.
-For terrorist financing, and other financial crime, electronic money offers a more accountable, and therefore less attractive means of transferring money compared to cash. - 3.9.
-The electronic money products in commercial use today do not provide the kind of privacy or anonymity that cash provides, nor its utility.
-This is due to a number of factors: commercial practice, for example, dictates that most products are funded by payments from bank accounts or credit cards, and therefore can often reveal the identity of the customer at the outset.
-Similarly, use of these products often leaves an electronic trail that can help locate, if not identify, the user of a particular product. - 3.10.
-As issuers of electronic money usually occupy the position of intermediary in the payment process, situated between two financial or credit institutions, they are often able to provide additional transaction information to law enforcement investigations that complements identity data provided by other financial institutions.
-This may be equally or more valuable in the chain of evidence than a repetition of the verification of identity process, as it can yield valuable information to assist law enforcement in that event. - 3.11.
-Fraud prevention and consumer protection concerns lead to the placement of transaction, turnover, and purse limits on products, limiting the risk to both issuer and consumer.
-These limits act to restrict the usefulness of the product for money laundering, and make unusual transactions more detectable. - 3.12.
-Risk factors that apply specifically to electronic money products are set out in paragraphs 3.15 and 3.16 to 3.18.
-Other risks set out in Part I of this Guidance also affect issuers (e.g., customer profile or geographical location of activity, see Part I, chapter 4 for details), and issuers are required to include these in the risk assessment that they undertake.
-Risk assessment should be an ongoing process and take into account information from transaction monitoring systems (see paragraphs 3.45 to 3.47).
-Issuers should manage the risks through carrying out appropriate customer due diligence measures.
+It is susceptible to the same risks of money laundering and terrorist financing as other retail payment products.
+In the absence of AML systems and controls, there is a significant risk of money laundering taking place.
+The implementation of AML systems and controls and certain product design features can contribute to mitigating this risk. - 3.12.
+Furthermore, where electronic money is limited to small value payments, its use is less attractive to would-be launderers.
+For terrorist financing and other financial crime, electronic money offers a more accountable, and therefore less attractive means of transferring money compared to cash. - 3.13.
+The electronic money products in commercial use today do not provide the privacy or anonymity of cash, nor its utility.
+This is due to a number of factors.
+Products may, for example, be funded by payments from bank accounts or credit cards and therefore reveal the identity of the customer at the outset.
+The use of most electronic money products leaves an electronic trail that can help locate, if not identify, the user of a particular product. - 3.14.
+As issuers of electronic money usually occupy the position of intermediaries in the payment process, situated between two financial or credit institutions, they are often able to provide

+- additional transaction information to law enforcement that complements identity data provided by other financial institutions.
+This may be equally or more valuable evidence than a repetition of the verification of identity process. - 3.15.
+Fraud prevention and consumer protection concerns lead to the placement of transaction, turnover and purse limits on products, limiting the risk to both issuer and consumer.
+These limits act to restrict the usefulness of the product for money laundering, and make unusual transactions more detectable. - 3.16.
+A non-exhaustive list of risk factors that may apply to electronic money products is given in paragraph 3.19 below; risk mitigating factors are listed in paragraph 3.21 below.
+Issuers should in particular be alert to emerging information on financial crime risks specific to electronic money, such as those highlighted by typology reports from the EMA and the FATF, and update their risk assessment processes accordingly.
+Other risks set out in Part I of this guidance also affect issuers (e.g., customer profile or geographical location of activity, see Part I, chapter 4 for details), and issuers should consider these as part of the risk assessment that they undertake.
+Risk assessment should be an ongoing process and take into account information from transaction monitoring systems. - 3.17.
+The overall ML/TF risk posed by an electronic money product is a function of its design, its use, and the issuer's AML/CTF controls.
+The overall risk posed is the outcome of competing factors, not any single feature of the product. - 3.18.
+Issuers will need to evidence that they deploy an adequate range of controls to mitigate the ML/TF risks they encounter.